truework/parse-ssn/README.md

 clean("123-12-1234-12345") // => 123121234
 ```

-To clean a string that may be masked, pass exceptions.
+To clean a string that may be masked, pass an exception.

 ```javascript
 import { clean } from "parse-ssn";